udogukay/DevOps/Simple CI-CD setup with Jenkins and Apache Tomcat.md

 # Requirements
-- Two RHEL instances;
+- Two RHEL instances; one for Tomcat and another for Jenkins
 - Simple Java project
 - AWS Firewall exceptions for ports 8080 and 8090

-# Tomcat install and setup

 _optional:_ If you get the following error when running yum update of install: “This system is not registered with an entitlement server.
 You can use subscription-manager to register”, The issue can be caused when the system has RHEL (RedHat) repositories installed (generally by mistake) or by old, bad, extra yum plugins.